boslyn/sc1015_A133_Team9/README.md

 Our mini project aims to apply what we have learnt in the course to come up with a model to classify if a news article is fake or real.

 ## Repository Contents
+- SC1015_Project.ipynb - Jupyter Notebook consisting of all codes (Imported from Google Colab)
+- FakeNewsNet.csv - Dataset used in the project
+- README.md
+- SC1015 Data Science.pdf - PDF File of slides used in presentation video

 ## Order of SC1015_Project.ipynb